floriandanielit/conversationalweb/README.md

 </code></pre>

 #### intent-desc
 The _intent-desc_ attribute provide the description of the intent that is specified in the _bot-intent_ element.
 Any time there is _bot-intent_ attribute, also the _intent-desc_ must be present.
-The value of this attribute have to answer the question _"What can you do?"_ considering that thequestion is made by the user of the site and the response came from the bot.
+The value of this attribute have to answer the question _"What can you do?"_ considering that the question is made by the user of the site and the response came from the bot.
 Here an example:

 <pre><code class="language-html">
 &lt;div bot-intent="project_info_gol" intent-desc="Tell you the gol of the project"&gt;